ewof/TownyWaypoints/README.md

 - Are limited to 2 per town
 - Can be created by all players
 - Can only be created in beach and ocean biomes
+- Have their own max distance of 6000 seperate the one in config.yml

 A player designates a plot as a waypoint by doing `/plot set <waypoint type name>`. <br/>
 They can change things about the waypoint with `/twp set <open> [value]`. <br/>